XYLiu0413/SemanticTrack/README.md

 ![Qualitative Results](docs/results.png)

-Below are the quantitative results across all scenes in the self-collected dataset.
+Below are the quantitative results of our method compared with the baselines across all scenes.
+Additionally, we have separately listed the results of three representative scenes.

 ![Quantitative Results](docs/QuantitativeResults.png)

-NOTE：We currently are sorting out the code of the baselines, and will gradually upload it in the future.

 ## Data Availability